This section lists some features of Conjure.

-This section lists some features of Conjure.**

 *.param files for the parameter file.

 Although a lot of tools support this kind of a separation, they generally work by instantiating a problem specification before operating on it.
 Conjure is different than most tools in this regard: it operates on parameterised problem specifications directly.
 It reads in a parameterised Essence file, and outputs one or more parameterised Essence’ files.
 To solve an Essence’ model provided by Conjure, Essence-level parameter files need to be translated to Essence’-level parameter files by running Conjure once per parameter file.

 Savile Row accepts a parameterised model and a separate parameter file, and performs the instantiation.
 The output model and the translated parameter file from Conjure can be directly used when running Savile Row.

 High level of abstraction¶

 Conjure’s input language is Essence.
-Essence provides abstract domain types like matrices, sets, multi-sets, functions, sequences, relations, partitions, records, and variants.
-These abstract domain types also support domain attributes like cardinality for set-like domains, injectivity/surjectivity for functions, and etc to enable concise specification of a problem.
-Essence also provides more primitive domain types, like booleans, integers and enumerated types, that are supported by most CP solvers and modelling assistants.
+Essence provides abstract domain types like sets, multi-sets, functions, sequences, relations, partitions, records, and variants.
+These abstract domain types also support domain attributes like cardinality for set-like domains and injectivity/surjectivity for functions, to enable concise specification of a problem.
+Essence also provides more primitive domain types like Booleans, integers, enumerated types, and matrices, that are supported by most CP solvers and modelling assistants.

 In addition to abstract domain types, Essence also provides operators that operate on parameters or decision variables with abstract domains.
 For example, set membership, subset, function inverse, and relation projection are provided to enable specification of problem constraints abstractly.